PrivateRouter-LLC/openwrt-mt300nv2/README.md

 Plug in an internet cable to the WAN port or navigate to Network / Wireless and connect to an existing WiFi network:
 ![plug in internet](https://github.com/PrivateRouter-LLC/SelfHostedApps/blob/main/images/plug_in_internet.png?raw=true)

-Stage2 will wait for internet access to be enabled:
+The router will wait for Internet access before proceeding to the next stage:
 ![waiting for internet](https://github.com/PrivateRouter-LLC/SelfHostedApps/blob/main/images/screely-1705000978115.png?raw=true)

-Once internet is enabled let the install process do it's thing:
+Once internet is enabled, let the install process do its thing:
 ![internet enabled](https://github.com/PrivateRouter-LLC/SelfHostedApps/blob/main/images/screely-1705001016356.png?raw=true)

 While the install is running you can visit System software and see that your OpenWRT router now has 500mb package storage: